MalinkyZubr/Networking/Notes.md

 13. Options: 0-320 bits.
 If IHL is greater than 5, optins are present.
 Allows for more interfacing for special cases

 Remember, an IP packet is enclosed in a layer 2 (ethernet maybe) protocol as well.
 Thus, it would also include the ethernet header and trailer

+## static Routing
+WAN: a network spread over a large area

+Every router interface has its own IP address to be accessed from the network it connects to

+### routing
+a host will ask these questions:
+1. is the destination ip address in the same LAN as me?
+2. if it is, you can forward directly to the client
+3. if it is not in the same LAN, forward to the default gateway, the device the host forwards data destined for another network to.
+Routers are usually the gateway, through the interface IP
+4. now the router has the packet, and it will compare the destination IP to the routing table.
+Each router has a routing table that stores a list of destinations and routes to those destinations.
+5. if it is already in the routing table, it will send the packet via an interface directly to the router, and via any hops in between the source and destination networks.
+6. The source router forwards the packet to the next router in the route.
+That router follows the same process as the first router, checks its IP table, and forwards to the next hop in the route.

+at each stage, the router compares the destination IP to its routing table, and ecides whether it needs a hop, or can directly connect to the destination IP network.

+### what is the /32?
+a /32 mask represents a single specific host on a network, like a PC.
+A pc on network 192.168.0.0/24 would have an IP of 192.168.0.54/32, but usually we just say 192.168.0.54.

+To reiterate, local route is the actual IP address of the interface, and the connected route is the IP the network the interface is a member of

+The ip address configured on a router interface will appear as a local route, /32.
+The IP address you assign the router is relative to the LAN, and thus is local.
+That is how clients will access the router?
+### Managing routes with cisco systems
+1. "show ip route" shows the ip routing table.
+L stands for local network, and C stands for connected network.
+2. if an address like 192.168.1.2 is a destination for a packet, and 192.168.1.0/24, the source router knows where to route because the network portions are the same
+3. connected route: network the interface is connected to
+4. local route: the actual IP address on the interface
+5. when you configure an IP, its connected and local routes are created

+#### Configure gateway of last resort
+1. to configure a gaeway of last resort you must configure a default route, which matches all possible destinations.
+It is used only if a more specific route match isnt found in the routing table.
+The default route is the least specifric route possible
+2. it is used only if a more specifric (lan based) route is not found
+3. the default route is the least specific possible, IP address of 0.0.0.0/0 and mask of 0.0.0.0.
+THis is what we should set the gateway of last resort.
+This is the range of all possible addresses

+* this is because 0.0.0.0/0 has no network octets.
+All octets are variable.
+All btis are not fixed.

+##### so how do we configure the static route?
+* local and connected routes are automatic.
+* to configure a route, "ip route (destination-address) (mask) (next hop)".
+I give this packet to you, you deal with the route.
+* ip route 0.0.0.0 0.0.0.0 (router interface IP address)
+* the next hop will figure out how to get the packet where it needs to go
+* ROUTERS WILL DROP PACKETS WITH UNKNOWN DESTINATIONS.
+THEY WILL NEVER FLOOD
+* unless we configure our routes (or do dynamic routing, later), we cannot send packets to unknown destinations, eg dstinations not in the routing table
+* How do we get around this?
+This command: "ip route (destination IP) (mask) (exit-interface).
+Instead of next hop we specify exit interface. where should we send packets as a route of last resort? to whatever is at the end of the interface.
+Gateway of last resort is not added however, because this is for specifric networks.
+But what does this mean? it is technically a direct connection to the destination IP.
+It is basically saying, "I will give this packet to whatever is connected on this interface, and they will route it where it needs to go".
+And so, when the packet gets to the router on the connected interface, its own routing will carry out the rest of the work.
+* "via" usually refers to interface.
+Get to network IP via interface IP

+there might be a problem however, one way reachability.
+Source can send packets, but without more static routing, the destination cannot send a reply.

+what does it mean when a router looks for most specific matching route.
+It looks for the destination with longest prefix length.

+in short, if a router can route to 192.168.4.254 through either 192.0.0.0/8 or 192.168.4/24, it will do soi through the latter, because it is more specific (more network octets)

+THIS IS VERY IMPORTANT FOR CCNA TEST

+remember, you can use scapy for manual packet crafting